danascheider/skyrim_inventory_management/docs/api/resources/shopping-lists.md

 ## PATCH|PUT /shopping_lists/:id

 If the specified shopping list exists, belongs to the authenticated user, and is not an aggregate list, updates the title and returns the shopping list.
 Title is the only shopping list attribute that can be modified using this endpoint.
 This endpoint also supports the `PUT` method.
+There is no  difference in application behaviour whether `PATCH` or `PUT` is used.

 ### Example Requests

-Requests must include a `"shopping_list"` object with a `"title"` key.

-Using a `PATCH` request:
+Requests should include a `"shopping_list"` object with a `"title"` key.
+The `"title"` may be `null`; in this case, a default title will be assigned as described [above](#post-gamesgame_idshopping_lists).
+If the `"shopping_list"` object is empty or nonexistent, or if no request body is given, the list will not be updated but will be returned as-is. `"title"` is the only attribute that may be set on shopping lists via the SIM API.

+#### PATCH Requests

+Normal usage:

 ```
 PATCH /shopping_lists/3
 Authorization: Bearer xxxxxxxxxx